Plastic Surgeons Say These 11 Things Are Dead Giveaways You’ve Had Work Done

-Most plastic surgeons will tell you, the best plastic surgery is a subtle transformation—not a drastic change where everyone who looks at you thinks you look completely different—and that is what most patients want.
-Troy, MI, plastic surgeon Anthony Youn, MD, says these are his top 10 dead giveaways you’ve had some (not-so-good) plastic surgery, and stresses these reasons are also an important reminder of why it’s so vital to find a plastic surgeon who is properly board-certified, up to date on the latest techniques, and who has an aesthetic vision that’s in line with yours.
+Most plastic surgeons will tell you: The best plastic surgery is a subtle transformation—not a drastic change where everyone who looks at you thinks you look completely different.
+"The biggest giveaway of 'good' plastic surgery is when someone looks just too young for their age," New York facial plastic surgeon Konstantin Vasyukevich, MD.
+So how does the bad stuff show?
+These dead giveaways you’ve had some (ahem...not-so-good) plastic surgery done are just ten-plus more reasons it's so important to find a plastic surgeon who is properly board-certified, up to date on the latest technique and who has an aesthetic vision that’s in line with yours.

 Belly Button Anomalies